practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

+*BIO GOES HERE*

-I/O in Ruby is so simple:
+Network I/O in Ruby is so simple:

 ```ruby
 require 'socket'